apache/druid/docs/ingestion/ingestion-spec.md

 Druid will interpret a `dimensionsSpec` in two possible ways: _normal_ or _schemaless_.

 Normal interpretation occurs when either `dimensions` or `spatialDimensions` is non-empty.
 In this case, the combination of the two lists will be taken as the set of dimensions to be ingested, and the list of `dimensionExclusions` will be ignored.

+> The following description of schemaless refers to the previous method where these dimensions were treated as strings.
+We recommend you use Schema auto-discovery instead.
+For more information, see [`dimensionsSpec](#dimensionsspec).

 Schemaless interpretation occurs when both `dimensions` and `spatialDimensions` are empty or null.
 In this case, the set of dimensions is determined in the following way: